Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Introduction

-It is particularly interesting to focus on the exotic FFLO state in Ising-superconductor, referred to as orbital FFLO state\cite{WZY2023,Y2023}, for two reasons: First, the role of the in-plane magnetic field is dramatically different in orbital FFLO state compared to that in standard FFLO state (named as Zeeman FFLO) or FFLO state in Rashba-superconductor (labeled as Rashba FFLO).
+It is particularly interesting to focus on an exotic FFLO state in transition metal dichalcogenides (TMDC) superconductors with Ising spin-orbit coupling (SOC), referred to as orbital FFLO state\cite{WZY2023,Y2023}.
+Orbital FFLO state has only been recently firmly realized in two TMDC materials, namely Li-intercalated MoS\textsubscript{2}\cite{ZDK2023} and NbSe\textsubscript{2}\cite{WZY2023}.
+There are two reasons making orbital FFLO unique: First, the role of the in-plane magnetic field is dramatically different in orbital FFLO state compared to that in standard FFLO state (named as Zeeman FFLO) or FFLO state in Rashba-superconductors (labeled as Rashba FFLO).
 The in-plane magnetic field primarily induces Zeeman splitting in Zeeman FFLO and Rashba FFLO\cite{YF2022,G1960,FF1964,NL2021,ZGZ2014}, though the impact of Zeeman effect can be reduced at most by a factor of $\sqrt{2}$ in the case of Rashba FFLO.
-On the contrary, Zeeman effect of in-plane magnetic field is naturally suppressed in the presence of Ising spin-orbit coupling (SOC) with a change in the order of magnitude, instead, the in-plane magnetic field triggers a layer-dependent shift in momentum via interlayer orbital effect\cite{XL2023,ZL2022,WZY2023,Y2023,L2017}.
+On the contrary, Zeeman effect of in-plane magnetic field is suppressed by orders of magnitude in the presence of Ising SOC, instead, the in-plane magnetic field triggers a layer-dependent shift in momentum via interlayer orbital effect\cite{XL2023,ZL2022,WZY2023,Y2023,L2017}.
+A much smaller field is require to stabilize orbital FFLO state compared to its Zeeman FFLO counterpart.
 Second, the orbital FFLO state can potentially participate in intriguing interplay with other unconventional superconducting states in an Ising-superconductor.
-In an Ising-superconductor, it is known that Ising superconductivity dominates in few-layer limit\cite{DSG2018,XWZ2016,JOI2015}, orbital FFLO state is reported in flakes with intermediate thickness\cite{WZY2023}, whereas there is incipient evidence of Zeeman FFLO in bulk\cite{CLN2021,CCC2022}.
-However, the study of orbital FFLO is still in its infancy.
-It has only been recently realized in two transition metal dichalcogenides (TMDC) materials, Li-intercalated MoS\textsubscript{2}\cite{ZDK2023} and NbSe\textsubscript{2}\cite{WZY2023} flakes.
-It is not yet clear if orbital FFLO can be a universal feature in Ising-superconductor.
+The unconventional superconductivity in TMDC materials is briefly summarized in Fig.\ref{fig1}.
+Ising superconductivity primarily dominates in few-layer limit\cite{DSG2018,XWZ2016,JOI2015} along with a few reports on Ising superconductivity in the bulk \cite{CTK2024,FHS2024}, orbital FFLO state is reported in flakes with intermediate thickness\cite{WZY2023}, meanwhile there is incipient evidence of Zeeman FFLO in bulk\cite{CLN2021,CCC2022}.
+It is highly interesting to determine the phase boundary between these state as a function of flake thickness.